Dr. Jack W. Judy Jr. - DVM 1958

-Dr. Jack W. Judy Jr., Williamston, Mich., has been chosen to receive the 2008 Distinguished Alumnus Award from the K-State College of Veterinary Medicine and its Veterinary Medicine Alumni Association.
+Dr. Jack W. Judy Jr., Williamston, Mich., received the 2008 Distinguished Alumnus Award from the K-State College of Veterinary Medicine and its Veterinary Medicine Alumni Association.

-The award will be presented Monday, June 2, as part of the 70th Annual Conference for Veterinarians at K-State.
+The award was presented Monday, June 2, 2008 as part of the 70th Annual Conference for Veterinarians at K-State.

 The Distinguished Alumnus Award is given to a veterinarian who has had an outstanding career and who has contributed to the success of the veterinary profession through service and professional organizations.

 Dr. Judy is a professor emeritus at Michigan State University.
 He teaches courses in veterinary business management in the Department of Small Animal Clinical Sciences.

 “Recognition by my colleagues and college has been a humbling experience and capped my career in veterinary medicine,” Dr. Judy said.
 “K-State gave me the opportunity to get where I am today, and I am forever indebted to the College of Veterinary Medicine.
 My first big thrill was being accepted into the college.
 The call informing me of this recognition was an equal to that thrill.
 I would not change a thing in my career as a veterinarian.
 I have enjoyed every phase of my life in various areas veterinary medicine.
 The future of this profession is even brighter than when I became a part of it. "

 “Dr. Judy is one of the leading veterinary educators in the nation,” said Dr. Ralph Richardson, dean of the K-State College of Veterinary Medicine.
 “He is also a consummate researcher and administrator, having been involved in virtually every aspect of the veterinary profession during his long and noteworthy career.”